dreamgrove/dreamgrove/content/guardian/guardian-guide.md

 {{< spell 102359 "Mass Entanglement" >}} (talent) – AoE root.
 Usually not very good, but excellent in certain specific situations, such as on Coven of Shivarra or Aggramar, both from the Antorus raid.

-{{< spell 200851 "Rage of the Sleeper" >}} – Ordinarily used as a DPS or Survivability cooldown, this ability also (thanks to the artifact trait 200855Embrace) makes you immune to being CC’d if you have it up whilst you are hit with the CC.
+{{< spell 200851 "Rage of the Sleeper" >}} – Ordinarily used as a DPS or Survivability cooldown, this ability also (thanks to the artifact trait {{< spell 200855 "Embrace of the Nightmare" >}}) makes you immune to being CC’d if you have it up whilst you are hit with the CC.
 This is very useful in certain particular dungeon or raid encounters - for example, you can get rid of the whirlwinds that stun on contact from the last boss of Court of Stars by using {{< spell 200851 "Rage of the Sleeper" >}} and running into them; or you can immune the fear from the Felhounds of Sargeras raid encounter by using {{< spell 200851 "Rage of the Sleeper" >}} before it goes on you.

 {{< spell 20484 "Rebirth" >}} – Combat resurrection.